lbl-srg/EnergyPlusToFMU/docs/userGuide/source/help.rst

 ====

 Before submitting a bug report,
- * check (fixme: update link) https://corbu.lbl.gov/trac/bie/report/1 if the bug is already known, and
+ * check https://corbu.lbl.gov/trac/fmu/browser/EnergyPlus#export/trunk if the bug is already known, and
  * make sure that it is a bug of the FMU implementation and not a bug of the EnergyPlus model.
 EnergyPlus bugs should be isolated so that they do not require use of an FMU, and then sent to the EnergyPlus help desk at http://energyplus.helpserve.com/

 When submitting a bug report, please provide: